 Irreversible pulpitis occurs where the dental pulp (tissue inside the tooth which contains the nerve) has been damaged beyond repair.
 It is characterised by intense pain (toothache), sufficient to wake someone up at night and is considered to be one of the most frequent reasons that patients attend for emergency dental care.
 Any tooth may be affected, it is not restricted to particular age groups, and it usually occurs as a direct result of dental decay, a cracked tooth or trauma.
 The ‘standard of care’ for irreversible pulpitis – immediate removal of the pulp from the affected tooth – is now widely accepted and yet in certain parts of the world antibiotics continue to be prescribed.

 What was the research?

 A systematic review of the evidence to find out whether oral antibiotics are effective and safe for treating pain in irreversible pulpitis (inflammation of the nerve inside the tooth/nerve damage).

 Who conducted the research?

-The research was conducted by a team led by Anirudha Agnihotry from UCLA School of Dentistry, Los Angeles, on behalf of the Cochrane Oral Health Group.
-Zbys Fedorowicz, Esther J. Van Zuuren and Allan G. Farman were also on the team.
+The research was conducted by a team led by Anirudha Agnihotry from the Family Healthcare Network, Porterville, USA, on behalf of Cochrane Oral Health.
+Wendy Thompson, Zbys Fedorowicz, Esther J. Van Zuuren and Julie Sprakel were also on the team.